 Technology is becoming increasingly important in everyday lives, and science is no exception.
-Each laboratory has a data projector and is set up to be utilised with tablets and interactive hardware and software available to the staff.
-Students also have access to their own iPads and laptops connected to the network via wireless connections, and when appropriate there is a bank of laptops with specific programs set up for science classes.
+Each laboratory has a data projector and is set up to be utilised with laptops and interactive hardware and software available to the staff.
+Students also have access to their own laptops connected to the network via wireless connections.
 This enables students to access online resources, interactive programs and use data probes in experiments as well as general computer programs.

-Students in the Middle School and Year 10 are part of the MYP science programme, which has a very holistic approach to learning.
-Through the concepts of change, energy and structures, patterns and systems students come to understand how scientists investigate and see how the knowledge is applied in the real world.
+Students from Pre-primary to Year 10 study the Western Australian Curriculum.
+Through the strands of Science Understanding, Science as a Human Endeavour and Science Inquiry Skills students come to understand how scientists investigate and see how the knowledge is applied in the real world.
 With a large inquiry focus, students enjoy a balance of practical and theoretical learning opportunities.
-The four objectives of the programme are: Knowing and Understanding, Inquiring and Designing, Processing and Evaluating and Reflecting on the Impacts of Science.
+The Science Understanding strand is presented in four areas; Physical Sciences, Chemical Sciences, Biological Sciences and Earth and Space Sciences.
 These are all assessed with equal weighting which promotes a well-rounded learner.